TeachingDataScience/blogdemo/README.md

 blogdemo
 ========

-A demonstration of using github to blog
+A demonstration of using github to blog.